Deep Value Investing: The Capital Cycle Approach

 Cancellation and Transfer Policy

-Cancellation of a registration must be made in writing at least 10 business days before the event and a refund (less platform administrative fee) will be made.
-No refunds will be given for cancellations received less than 10 business days.
+Cancellation for a registration must be made in writing at least 10 business days before the event and a refund (less a 10% administrative fee of total course fee) will be made.
+No refunds will be given for cancellations received less than 10 business days prior to the event.
+All requests for replacement must be made in writing at least 3 business days prior to the event.

-Enrolment is contingent upon receipt by Singapore Exchange of the full payment and subject to seat availability.
-A confirmation email will be sent 5 business days before the course commences.
+Please provide your name, email, contact number, event title and date on the reverse side of the cheque.
+Enrolment is contingent upon receipt by Singapore Exchange of full payment and availability of space in the event.
+A confirmation note will be sent via email 10 business days before the seminar/course commences.